Find Grad Schools

 202 Yearly Graduations

 The 8th most popular school in the country for health professions majors who are seeking their graduate certificate is University of Maryland - Baltimore.
 Each year, around 7,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,446 per year, while in-state graduate students, on average, pay $15,140 per year.
-For the 2020-2021 academic year, 202 graduate certificates were handed out to health professions majors at UMB.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $9,635 per year, while in-state graduate students, on average, pay $15,443 per year.
+During the most recent year for which we have data, 202 people received their graduate certificate in health professions from UMB.
+About 73% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #8